Salad Burnet

 Wildlife: It is the larval food plant of the Annulet Moth.

-Sowing Instructions for Seeds: Easy!
-Sow seed in spring or autumn in a greenhouse or cold frame.
+Sowing Instructions for Seeds: Sow seed in spring or autumn in a greenhouse or cold frame.
 When the seedlings are large enough to handle, prick them out into individual pots.
 Plant the seedlings out into their final position in summer.
 Planting in autumn will produce slightly earlier flowering than a spring sowing.

 Our plants and seeds are of native British origin.